-After Dan retired, he and Ruth spent 10 years as field representatives for Southwestern's Committee of 100, raising over half a million dollars and making innumerable friends for the college.
-Dan McAdams died in 1986.
+After Dan retired, he and Ruth spent 10 years as field representatives for Southwestern's Committee of 100, raising more than half a million dollars and making innumerable friends for the college.
+Dan died in 1986.
 Ruth remained active until her death in 1996.
-She established this scholarship for students planning careers in denominational work.
+She established this scholarship.